beenotung/dom-proxy/README.md

 import * as domProxy from 'dom-proxy'
 ```

-Or import from javascript:
+Or import from javascript as commonjs module:

 ```javascript
 var domProxy = require('dom-proxy')
 ```

-You can also get dom-proxy via CDN:
+You can also get dom-proxy directly in html via CDN:

 ```html
 <script src="https://cdn.jsdelivr.net/npm/dom-proxy@1/browser.min.js"></script>